rticommunity/rticonnextdds-connector-py/README.rst

 Available examples
 ~~~~~~~~~~~~~~~~~~

-You can find several sets of examples in this directory:
+You can find several sets of examples in the
-`examples/python <examples/python>`__
+`examples/python <examples/python>`__ directory.

 -  **simple**: shows how to write samples and how to read/take.
--  **mixed**: various examples
+-  **mixed**: contains various examples.

 Protecting calls to the *Connector* library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we explained above, you are responsible for protecting calls to *Connector*.
+As explained above, you are responsible for protecting calls to *Connector*.
 There are many options in Python to do so; one is to use the ``threading`` package: